-As PCI Express is designed to be a universal architecture, you can install x1 cards, such as sound cards or USB controllers into an x16 slot.
+As PCI Express is designed to be a universal architecture, you can install x1 cards, such as sound cards or USB controllers into a x16 slot.
 Many types of cards can use different amounts of PCI-E lanes, while some applications use only certain parts of a card, such as compute apps that allow a card to run off of a single PCI-E lane.
-This is why there are x16 mechanical slots with x1 electrical PCI-E lane.
-Using the entire length of a PCI-E slot is not necessary, nor does it cause an adverse effect to use a shorter form-factor bus card in a slot that physically can hold a larger form-factor bus card.
+This is why there are x16 mechanical slots with a x1 electrical PCI-E lane.
+Using the entire length of a PCI-E slot is unnecessary, nor does it cause an adverse effect to use a shorter form-factor bus card in a slot that physically can hold a larger form-factor bus card.

-Add-In Card Slots
+Card Slots

-The X299 MICRO features three x16 PCI-E slots, and one Socket 3 Key-M M.2 80mm (backwards compatible with Key-M 60mm and 42mm).
+The Z270 FTW-K features three x16 PCI-E slots, one x4 PCI-E slot, one x1 PCI-E slot, two Socket 3 Key-M M.2 110mm (backwards compatible with Key-M 80mm, 60mm, and 42mm), and one Socket 1 Key-E M.2.